Food Resources for Seniors and At-Risk Populations:

 Raja Sweets & Indian Cuisine (31853 Alvarado Blvd.): Free food for Union City seniors and families in need, every day from 12:00 p.m.- 8:00 p.m.

 School meals: New Haven Unified School District will have four sites available throughout the District for free “Grab and Go” breakfasts and lunches for all students.
-“Grab and Go” locations are: James Logan High, Cesar Chavez Middle, Alvarado Elementary, and Hillview Crest Elementary School, Mondays and Wednesdays from 9:00 a.m. to 12:00 p.m (English and Spanish pdf)
+“Grab and Go” locations are: James Logan High, Cesar Chavez Middle, Alvarado Elementary, and Hillview Crest Elementary School, Mondays and Wednesdays from 7:30 a.m. to 1:00 p.m.
+Grab and Go will expand to Fridays starting on September 25.

 CalFresh is California’s food benefits program, formerly known as food stamps.
 Recipients of CalFresh receive an Electronic Benefits Transfer card which functions like a debit card, where a monthly stipend is deposited to spend on food.
 The application process has become easier during the COVID-19 pandemic.
 Recipients of food benefits can now use their EBT card to buy groceries online at Amazon.com and Walmart.com.
 SSI recipients may also apply for CalFresh benefits!
 Public charge does not apply to food benefits received by other members of your family, including your children.
 To see if you are eligible for CalFresh food assistance and to apply, visit www.foodnow.net, an intake portal which is administered by the Alameda County Food Bank.